Maqam (shrine): Construction

-The dome is often situated by an ancient carob or oak tree or a spring or rock cut water cistern.
-A sacred tree was planted near maqams, mostly – a palm tree, oak or sycomore.
+They are often situated near an ancient carob or oak tree or a spring or rock cut water cistern.
+A Sacred tree was planted near maqams, mostly – a palm tree, oak or sycomore.
 There was also a well or spring.
-The positioning of maqams on or near these natural features is seen as indicative of ancient worship practices adapted by the local population and associated with religious figures.
+The location of maqams on or near these natural features is seen as indicative of ancient worship practices adapted by the local population and associated with religious figures.